 Prejudice is deeply culturally ingrained, but we wonder if the bonds of family and the need to be true to yourself will be able to prevail when Mo discovers Rashid is having an affair with another man.
 It’s a story told up-close, in a verité style, to get you in the headspace of the two brothers.
 During her sojourn in San Francisco as the San Francisco Film Society’s Artist-in-Residence, I sat down with El Hosaini to discuss her writing process, working with non-actors, her shoot, and her approach to the film’s aesthetic.
 Here are some of the highlights of our conversation.

-On masculinity, homophobia, and the research she did for the film
+On masculinity, homophobia, and the research she did for My Brother The Devil

-Seventh Row (7R): The film is an interesting exploration of how we see masculinity and how that’s performed, and how damaging that can be.
+Seventh Row (7R): My Brother the Devil is an interesting exploration of how we see masculinity and how that’s performed, and how damaging that can be.

 Sally El Hosaini: That really came from the research I did.
 I was spending a lot of time with the guys who inspired the movie.
 I was seeing how it was such a male environment, how they’d rather be seen by a group of guys than a group of girls.
 And all of their effort that went into their appearance, [was] for other guys, not for women.
 It was a really homo-erotic environment, because they were really all over each other, in a very kind of macho way.
 There was all this pressure on “being a man” that they were putting on themselves and on each other.
 So if one guy would compliment another guy about his shoes, he’d be like, “Oh, I like your shoes,” and he’d go “No homo.”